Connect with a certified trainer for free

 What causes Peroneal Tendonitis?

-Peroneal tendon pain is common in these sports:
+Peroneal tendon pain is commonly observed in these sports:

 Symptoms

-If peroneal tendonitis goes untreated or is severe, it can lead to peroneal tendon rupture .
-This will require surgical intervention.
+If peroneal tendonitis goes untreated or is severe, it can lead to rupture of the peroneal tendon, which will require surgical intervention.

 Peroneal Tendon Tear